Performance Hexagon

 AI and the Hexagon

-The AI implication is one of the most important features of the model.
-At the lower levels of the Hexagon - especially where work is structured, repeatable, and clearly defined - AI is more likely to replace human execution.
-Even very good Task Robots remain vulnerable because this is precisely where AI improves fastest.
+At the lower levels of the Hexagon, where work is structured, repeatable, and clearly defined, AI is more likely to replace human execution.

 At the higher levels, AI behaves differently.
 Problem Solvers can use AI to find solutions faster.
 System Thinkers can use it to automate workflows, feedback loops, and operating structures.
 Superstars can use it to explore ideas, test strategies at low cost, and create new systems more quickly than before.

-This means that AI upskilling helps, but it does not solve the whole problem.
-The real advantage comes from combining horizontal improvement - using AI tools better - with vertical progression - building the future-proofing capabilities that move someone upwards on the Hexagon.
+AI upskilling alone is not sufficient.
+The real advantage comes from combining horizontal improvement — using AI tools more effectively — with vertical progression: building the judgement, systems thinking, and initiative that move someone up the Hexagon.
+Only vertical progression changes what someone is capable of contributing.

 How to apply it